fedeandri/auto-approve-comments/readme.txt

 === Auto Approve Comments ===
 Contributors: fedeandri
-Tags: auto approve comments, auto-approve comments, commenting, comments, spam, comments approval, approve, approval, comment approved, comment moderator, user comments, moderate, moderation, moderator, anti-spam, comments spam
+Tags: auto approve comments, auto-approve comments, commenting, comments, spam, comments approval, approve, approval, comment approved, comment moderator, user comments, moderate, moderation, moderator, anti-spam, comments spam, username, user, users, role, roles, email, url, admin
 Requires at least: 3.8
-Tested up to: 4.5
+Tested up to: 4.7
-Stable tag: 2.0
+Stable tag: 2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically approve comments from trustful commenters and users even if you set the comments to be manually approved to avoid spam.
+Automatically approve comments by commenter (email, name, url), user and role even if you set the comments to be manually approved to avoid spam.

 == Description ==

-Auto Approve Comments allows you to create a white list of commenters and to automatically approve their comments after checking their email/name/URL or username.
+Auto Approve Comments allows you to create a white list of commenters and to automatically approve their comments after checking their email/name/URL, username or user role (it works with custom roles).

 Useful when you set the comments to be manually approved to avoid spam, but you still want to immediately approve the comments made by your most trustful commenters/users.